mikeumus/eloquent-javascript-with-mikeumus/data_structures,_chapter_4.md

 Values of type string, number, and Boolean are not objects, and though the language doesn’t complain if you try to set new properties on them, it doesn’t actually store those properties.
 The values are immutable and cannot be changed.

 But these types do have some built-in properties.
 Every string value has a number of methods.
-The most useful ones are probably slice and indexOf, which resemble the array methods of the same name.
+The most useful ones are probably `slice` and `indexOf`, which resemble the array methods of the same name.

 ``` javascript
 console.log("coconuts".slice(4, 7));